 Goldie and the Three Hares by Margi Paletini

-Again, our favorite little pesky girl with the curls shows up uninvited at the home of 3 rabbits.
+Again, our favorite little pesky girl with the golden curls shows up uninvited at the home of 3 rabbits.
 However, this time she manages to sprain her ankle and the kind family helps her heal.
 However, Goldie is not a very nice houseguest!
-This is a great book to use to discuss manners and kindness!
+This is one of the great Goldilocks books to use to discuss manners and kindness!

 Goldi Rocks and the Three Bears by Corey Rosen Schwartz